gurpreetz/gurpreetz.github.io/experience.md

 ###### July 2015 – Nov 2016
 _Senior Firmware Engineer, Internet of Things R&D_

-* Firmware development of an Apple HomeKit (WiFi) compliant, IoT environmental mult-sensor ([iHome ISS50](https://www.ihomeaudio.com/iSS50/)) for the home
+* Firmware development of an Apple HomeKit (WiFi) compliant, IoT environmental multi-sensor ([iHome ISS50](https://www.ihomeaudio.com/iSS50/)) for the home
   * Implemented Device Drivers for Ambient Light, Motion, Temperature & Humidity Sensors as well as for the LCD Panel and Display Backlight
   * Created an algorithm to automatically adjust the backlight based on ambient light
   * Worked with the Hardware team to calibrate temperature, humidity and light readings